BlueGeek3/pattichis-project/README.md

 - (Optional) Expo Go app on your phone (for on-device testing)

-- Create a new database with the name **multiplesclerosisdb** on phpMyAdmin on the xampp server and add the tables needed:
+- Create a new database with the name **multiplesclerosisdb** on phpMyAdmin on the xampp server and add the tables needed.
+(They will be attached to the zip file):
-  - Import the database schema **multiplesclerosisdb.sql** to the newly created database,
+  - Import the database schema **multiplesclerosisdb.sql** to the newly created database.
   - Run the query **query.txt**.

 ### Backend (FastAPI)